Rent (film): Plot

 returns to New York because he still loves Mimi, while Mark quits his job at Buzzline to pursue his own film ("What You Own").

-On Christmas Eve 1990, Mark and Roger reunite with Collins, who reveals that he has reprogrammed an ATM to dispense cash when someone inputs the code: A-N-G-E-L. Joanne and Maureen find Mimi on the streets, near death.
-Mimi and Roger reconcile, and he sings the song that he has written over the past year ("Finale A/Your Eyes").
+On Christmas Eve 1990, Mark and Roger reunite with Collins, who reveals that he has reprogrammed an ATM to dispense cash when someone inputs the code: A-N-G-E-L. Joanne and Maureen find Mimi on the streets, near death (Finale A).
+Mimi and Roger reconcile, and he sings the song that he has written over the past year (Your Eyes).
 Mimi appears to die but suddenly awakens.
 She tells them that she was heading to the light, but Angel told her to go back.
 As Mark's documentary is shown for the first time, the friends reaffirm that there is "no day but today" ("Finale B").